ChinaiArman/LearningHubUserGuide/docs/glossary.md

 ## Conclusion

-By the end of this section, user’s will:
+After completing this section, users should now:

 :material-check-circle:{ .green-checkmark }   Know definitions for terminology used throughout the user guide and on LearningHub.